Biden to restore 3 national monuments cut by Trump

 Conservative state leaders considered the size of both monuments U.S. government overreach and applauded the reductions.

-Fishing groups opposed both the creation of the ocean monument and the process used to create it.
-Obama used the Antiquities Act to establish it, undermining years of work by fishing groups, said Patrice McCarron, executive director of the Maine Lobstermen’s Association.
+Biden’s decision to restore protections came down to environmental groups having a stronger lobby than fishing advocates, said Bob Vanasse, executive director of Saving Seafood, a domestic seafood industry group.

-“These fishing areas have a way to be managed that is a little bit cumbersome, a little bit time-consuming, but it brings all the stakeholders together,” McCarron said.
+“Anyone who likes fresh local swordfish, tuna, lobster and crabmeat should be very angry with the Harris-Biden Administration today,” Vanasse said.

-Daly reported from Washington, D.C.
-Associated Press writer Patrick Whittle in Portland, Maine, contributed to this report.
+Associated Press writers Lindsay Whitehurst in Salt Lake City and Patrick Whittle in Portland, Maine, contributed to this report.